jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-27-jamstack-with-gatsby-and-netlify/index.md

 Whatever the source - local file system or a headless CMS, the data is available to query in GraphiQL.
 Try it for yourself right now!

-In this example project we have data coming in from JSON files as seen on the image below.
+In this example project, we have data coming in from JSON files as seen on the image below.

 ![image of project structure](jamstack-with-gatsby-and-netlify-14.jpg)